Important End-of-Year Business Filing Reminders

 Business personal property is any tangible property owned, claimed, used, possessed, managed or controlled in the conduct of a trade or business.
 This includes all machinery, fixtures, office furniture and equipment.

 States throughout the country continue to take more aggressive stances with sales tax matters.
-Some states now require collection of sales tax if you make sales or provide services in the state, even if you do not have a physical presence in the state.
+Most states now require collection of sales tax if you make sales or provide services in the state, even if you do not have a physical presence in the state.
 Please contact our office if you want to discuss in more detail how these sales tax changes affect your business.